 In schools and classrooms, LGBT Pride Month is an excellent time to talk with students about LGBT people and their struggles to achieve equal rights and treatment in all aspects of their lives.
 It is an opportunity to discover important LGBT people in history, read literature that features LGBT people and stories, analyze homophobia/heterosexism and explore its causes and solutions.
 As with other similarly themed months, it is important not to isolate the exploration of LGBT people and culture into one month during the year.
 LGBT history is American history and should be integrated into the curriculum throughout the school year.

-Here are relevant PreK-12 curriculum, children’s books and other resources to bring LGBT Pride Month to your classrooms:
+Below is a list of relevant K-12 curriculum, children’s books and other resources to bring LGBT Pride Month to your classrooms:

-Transgender Identity and Issues (Grades 9-12 Current Events Classroom)
+Transgender Identity and Issues (Grades 9-12)

 Analyzing Hate Crimes Statistics (Grades 9-12)

 Book of the Month: Gracefully Grayson (July 2015)